 What is Conductive Keratoplasty?

-Conductive keratoplasty, or CK, is an alternative to typical laser surgeries for people who are over forty and have hyperopia, astigmatism, or presbyopia.
-Developed by Refractec, the process received FDA approval for reduction of hyperopia and in March 2004 received the first FDA approval for vision technology to improve presbyopia.
+Conductive keratoplasty, or CK, is an alternative to laser surgery for people who are over forty and have hyperopia, astigmatism, or presbyopia.
+Developed by Refractec, the process received FDA approval for reduction of hyperopia, and in March 2004 received the first FDA approval for vision technology to improve presbyopia.
 Conductive keratoplasty is publicly known as NearVision CK, and is performed using the ViewPoint CK System.
-As of 2011, this system stands as the only one that is FDA approved for temporary improvement of near vision.

 Conductive keratoplasty uses heat from radio waves instead of a laser to reshape the cornea by shrinking collagen fibers, enabling the patient to read fine print at arms-length distances.
 According to the company, this enables a person to read the newspaper, check the time, or play on the computer without the use of eyeglasses or contact lenses.
 CK is a minimally invasive procedure that takes about three minutes per eye.
 It is done in-office with topical anesthesia.